MicrosoftDocs/learn/learn-pr/azure/visualize-data-workbooks/includes/7-add-visualizations-chart-grid.md

 We're going to create graphs to show the requests, CPU time, and request unit consumption in the web app and the Cosmos DB.
 The graph uses combined metrics from the web application and the database.

-We're going to combine data using queries that get data from these sources:
+We're going to combine data using Log Analytics queries that get data from these sources:

 - the Web app
 - the Cosmos DB